Author: Dr Val Phua MBBS, MMed (Ophth), FRCOphth, FAMS

 “I see floaters”.

 These are some of the more common eye symptoms patients may complain of and if you identify with any of them, it is probably time to see an Ophthalmologist.
 Choosing an eye care provider is an important decision because you are trusting your eye doctor to safeguard and even restore your vision for your lifestyle needs.
+So here’s quick guide for choosing an opthalmologist in Singapore.

 What is the difference?